haberdashPI/german_track/_research/plans.md

+fig 2:
+split plot in two?
+- get a plot for the source decoding
+    - it needs to include spatial
+- create a bar plot for the switching rate: push on those different switching types

+fig 3:
+ - get rid of regression with decoding
+ - maybe show a stat for it but not much else

+fig 4:
+    - split up the regression by the three different conditions
+    - get a stat or basic bar graph (remember to handle points on edges robustly)

+fig 5:
+    - stick to simple bar graphs, and just use some kind of anova table

 # meeting (4/20)
+- align the target probability for the switches

-figure out what's up with the sharp changes for the spatial condition
+- figure out what's up with the sharp changes for the spatial condition
-    - is it about the new azimuth feature (some weird lowpass thing) align the target problility for the switches switching
+    - is it about the new azimuth feature (some weird lowpass thing) no that doesn't seem to be the issue
++ try looking at source switching

 # meeting (4/13)
 two key points: